cbib/DIMet/README.md

 Or if you are a developer working in a local cloned version, you can install:
 `pip install -e .`

+Alternatively, our tool is also available as a conda package (see [here](https://bioconda.github.io/recipes/dimet/README.html)).
+Moreover, it can be used via Docker (`docker pull quay.io/biocontainers/dimet:0.1.4`) or singularity (`depot.galaxyproject.org/singularity/dimet:0.1.4--pyhdfd78af_0`) containers.

 ## Code organization